GeoAssistant/prolog-static-reasoner/README.md

 where `<input>` is the input Maude configuration file and `<output>` is the file to which output should be written.

-To test the file, one can use the example Maude configuration in `tests/geo-init.maude` and e.g. run
+To test the program, one can use the example Maude configuration in `tests/geo-init.maude` and e.g. run
 ```
 swipl -s timerizer.pl tests/geo-init.maude relative-time.maude